pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 -----------------
 ## Class: SN
-A class to hold the surface number (and its facets if a macro) But should be as transparent to use as an integer or string.
+A class to hold the surface number (and its facets if a macro) It is as transparent to use as an integer or string and supports unary negative.
-And support unary negative.

 -----------------
 ## Class: CN
 A class to support cellNumbers.

-Not yet implemented:
-Eventually should support, children from multi level nested universes.
-A simple cellNumber is an integer, say 1.
-A cellNumber inside a universe is still an integer like object inside another integer like object: 1<2
-But with lattices, a cellNumber needs to be treated as a complex object, or possibly a string: 1<3(1,2,3)<4
+Cell numbers are generally integers but with universes and lattices it can become complicated enough that it is treated as a string.

 -----------------
 ## Function: testSNCN